-If you are an alcoholic who is looking to get sober, you may be looking at the various options available to help you with this task.
-Getting sober can be a challenge, as your mind and body become dependent on the alcohol.
-One of the tools that can aid in your recovery is a medication called Campral, or acamprosate calcium in its generic form.
+If you are an alcoholic who wants to get sober, you may be looking at the various options available to help with this task.
+Getting sober can be a challenge, as your mind and body have become dependent on the alcohol.
+One of the tools that can aid in your recovery is a medication called Campral (acamprosate calcium in its generic form).
 Learning more about this medication can help you determine if it is right for you and your recovery.
 Here is what you need to know about Campral.

 What is Campral?

 Campral is a prescription medication that can help a person struggling to remain sober, stay sober.
-This is an oral medication that is typically taken three times per day.
+It is an oral medication that is typically taken three times per day.
 The pill is white and round in shape.
-The exact dosage that you will need varies based on your weight and how much alcohol you are consuming.
-Campral is the name brand for this medication.
-It is also available in generic form under the name of acamprosate calcium.
+The exact dosage that you will need varies based on your weight and how much alcohol you have been consuming.
+Campral is the name brand, and it is also available in generic form under the name of acamprosate calcium.

 How does Campral Work?

 Campral is a medication that can help you stay sober after the initial withdrawal period.
 After you withdraw from alcohol, you can begin to take this medication.
 This medication helps to restore the balance of chemicals in the brain, also known as neurotransmitters.
 This helps to decrease your dependency on alcohol, while also curbing cravings.
 You need to detox the alcohol out of your body before beginning Campral, and then remain off of alcohol while taking this medication.
 The medication cannot effectively work when there is alcohol in your system.

 What are the Side Effects of Campral?

 How Much Does Campral Cost?